FarmDyn/documentation/README.md

 <pre lang="no-highlight"><code>
 [embedmd]:# (N:/agpo/work1/FarmDyn_QM/gams/model/general_herd_module.gms GAMS /herdSize_[\S\s][^;]*?\.\./ /;/)
 </code></pre>

+In plain English, this tells the program: Look through the general_herd_module.gms file, until you find a line that begins with 'herdSize_' and ends with '..', while ANYTHING may be in between the two.
+If you found this starting line, copy everything until the first semi-colon ';'.

 Once you added such a markdown statement, make sure to double click the `reloadCodeSections.cmd` file as described above.
 The program will then pull in the code block and update all other ones.